The Daily Walk with Love

 are vital to mankind’s future and freedom, in this “new matrix”

 which is the modern internet along with accompanying music

 trying to demonstrate why ‘Christian hard rock or metal’

 is relevant.
-Things you need to know ahead of the crucial
+Things you need to know (if you don’t yet)

-FCC vote on net neutrality in a week.
+FCC vote on net neutrality a few weeks ago.